-This lodge based tour will stay in the area surrounding Niseko.
-There are many areas that offer skiing access and we will be flexible with our particular daily destination.
+The lodge-based tour will stay in the area surrounding Niseko.
+Many regions offer skiing access, and we will be flexible with our particular daily destination.
 However, a sample itinerary can be expected to follow the general guidelines below.

-Rusutsu Resort is next on the list.
-On a fine day, it offers stunning panoramic views of Mt Yotei which is a huge extinct volcano that has been nicknamed the ‘Mt Fuji of the North.’
+Day 3 Rusutsu: Rusutsu Resort is next on the list.
+On a beautiful day, it offers stunning panoramic views of Mt Yotei which is a massive extinct volcano nicknamed the ‘Mt Fuji of the North.’
 The off-piste terrain funnels skiers down drainages conveniently back to the lifts for quick laps.
 On the return journey, we can stop at an outdoor spring which overlooks Mt Yotei.

-Ideally, the plan for this day is to climb Mt Yotei, the ‘Fuji San of Hokkaido.”
-It is a huge cone shaped mountain that rises from just above sea level to 1,898 meters and is 9th on the list of ‘Hyakumeizan,’ or Japan’s 100 most famous mountains.
-If we are lucky and have a fine day we can climb to the rim of the crater before descending the longest vertical in Hokkaido.
+Day 5 Mount Yotei: Ideally, the plan for this day is to climb Mt Yotei, the ‘Fuji San of Hokkaido.”
+It is a vast cone-shaped mountain that rises from just above sea level to 1,898 meters and is 9th on the list of ‘Hyakumeizan,’ or Japan’s 100 most famous mountains.
+If we are lucky and have an excellent day, we can climb to the rim of the crater before descending the longest vertical in Hokkaido.

 Departure: Hokkaido, Japan